jusL98/file-uploader/README.md

 ### Run

-9. Start the Flask application:
+8. Start the Flask application:
    ```bash
    python main.py
    ```
-10. Access the web interface:
+9. Access the web interface:

    - Open your web browser and navigate to: `http://localhost:5000`
    - For network access from other devices: `http://YOUR_IP_ADDRESS:5000`

-11. Use File Uploader, allowing other devices to upload files to the host computer!
+10. Use File Uploader, allowing other devices to upload files to the host computer!

-12. Stop the application:
+11. Stop the application:
    - Press `Ctrl+C` or `Cmd+C` in the host terminal to stop the server.
+   - Or simply close terminal.

 ## Usage